ljt019/train_an_ai/project-notes.md

 5. **Pooling Layer**

-   - Again reduces the dimensionality of the feature maps.
+   - Again reduces the dimensionality (storage space) of the feature maps.

 6. **Fully Connected Layer**